lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-how-implicit-is-your-code.md

 - The UI calls an API.
 - A job runs hours later and touches another service.

 There is no single object you can inspect and say: "this is the action, and these are all the allowed execution contexts and timing policies."
-We also are not sure if there are places in the codebase where operations can fail halfway and we get on invalid states.
+We also are not sure if there are places in the codebase where operations can fail halfway and we get into invalid states.

 *I propose* we separate: